FusionAuth/fusionauth-site/site/_posts/2023-07-21-what-is-customer-identity-and-access-management.md

 ### Multi-Factor Authentication

-Multi-factor authentication (MFA) is requires users to provide two or more pieces of evidence to authenticate themselves.
+Multi-factor authentication (MFA) requires users to provide two or more pieces of evidence to authenticate themselves.
 This can include a password, a one-time code, or a biometric identifier.
 MFA is a more secure form of authentication than passwords alone because it makes it more difficult for attackers to gain access to user accounts.

 There are a number of different MFA methods that can be used, including: